 Click to discover the Decision Decade errors that so many make as they get closer to retirement.. it's important!

 Being aware of this issue simply allows you to pass it along and not fall into this mindset!

 Personally, I'm not sure “average" retirement income should really matter... your retirement income should be somewhat in line with your income prior to retirement.

 If you had a clerk's income in your working years, your retirement income is also a clerk's retirement income.
 If you were a high-paid manager, ditto...
 Your pension (if any), your savings, and your Social Security benefit all follow your lifetime earnings.
 Right?

 It's like asking what the average retirement age is.
 It's a very personal decision...

 According to EBRI (Employee Benefit Research Institute), the average income for age 65+ was $29,200.+ (in 2008).

 you had no pension and no retirement savings, it looks like you might

-It really depends on the retiree and their own lifelong savings/spending practices.
+It really depends on the retiree and their circumstances:

-Finally, you do need savings for inflation (cost of living increases) too.
+You also need retirement savings for inflation (cost of living increases) too.
 Even if you could live on $1000/mo average Social Security payment alone – that same $1000 is worth lots less 10 or 20 years down the road.
-Yes, Social Security recipients get cost-of-living increases most years, but Medicare deductions eat the raises up.
+Yes, Social Security recipients get cost-of-living increases most years, but increased Medicare deductions eat those raises up each year.